 ACH vs Wire Transfer Speed

 Standard ACH transfers can take a few days (most commonly 2-3 business days) to complete as a result of settlement periods enforced by NACHA.
-However, with the recent introduction of Same Day ACH, ACH credits can be accessed by the receiver on the same day or next day.
+However, with the recent introduction of Same Day ACH, ACH credits can be accessed by the receiver as early as the same day.

 The main advantage of wire transfers is that you can send funds almost immediately.
 Typically, there’s no hold on funds sent by wire transfers, meaning that the receiver can access them right away.